 Ukrainian software developers: popular technologies

-High-class technical education is one of the reasons why it’s relatively easy to hire back-end programmers with enough skills to build high-load systems with complex logic.
+Ukraine’s engineers are highly-educated, making it relatively easy to hire back-end programmers with enough skills to build high-load systems with complex logic.

 Mobile development trends in IT outsourcing in Ukraine

-Besides, the Ukrainian tech talent pool has UI/UX designers, business analysts, software testers, infrastructure engineers, DevOps, and many other specialists with world-class professional skills.
+What’s more, Ukraine’s tech talent pool has UI/UX designers, business analysts, software testers, infrastructure engineers, DevOps, and many other specialists with world-class professional skills.

 Front-end developers in Ukraine's IT outsourcing and in the world